 - An area that offers access to the things you enjoy (parks, trails, shops, restaurants, etc)

-- Access to essential locations such grocery stores, fuel stations, post office, etc.
+- Access to essential locations such grocery stores, fuel stations, post offices, etc.

 Roommate or No Roommate?